Delivery Boy (film)

 Delivery Boy is a 2024 Indian Marathi-language comedy-drama film directed by Mohsin Khan and produced by Lucia Entertainment.
 The film stars Prathamesh Parab, Prithvik Pratap, Ankita Landepatil, Ganesh Yadav.

 The film was theatrically released on 9 February 2024.
+It was dubbed in Hindi titled Mamta Child Factory and was released digitally on 10 December 2025 on Ultra OTT.

 Plot

 A young doctor Amrita Deshmukh comes to Digya to look at a bungalow for a hospital.
 Digya shows her the bungalow.
 Amrita starts a Mamta fertility center in a bungalow with the idea of giving the joy of motherhood to women who cannot experience motherhood.
 Digya prepares women for surrogacy in return for a commission.
 While doing this work, he gradually realizes that he is also doing a kind of social work, but there are some obstacles.